napari/napari/README.md

 We're developing **napari** in the open!
 But the project is in an **alpha** stage, and there will still likely be **breaking changes** with each release.
 You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.

-We're working on [tutorials](https://napari.org/tutorials/), but you can also quickly get started by looking below.
+We're working on [tutorials](https://napari.org/tutorials/) (update), but you can also quickly get started by looking below.

 ## installation